To be informed of the latest news

 Why deform an elastomer?

-The deformation of an elastomer is a method allowing, with the help of various chemical analyses, to determine the nature and the quantity of raw material of the material.
+The deformation of an elastomer is a method allowing, with the help of various chemical analysis, to determine the nature and the quantity of raw material of the material.

 Moreover, it allows to better know the studied elastomer, to better apprehend the structural problems of this one but also to characterize its defective quality.